 No More Cowboy Coding: Improving Your WordPress Workflow

-When most people start doing WordPress development, their workflow involves downloading a file from a theme or plugin via FTP, editing it, uploading it via FTP, refreshing the page, figuring out went wrong and then starting the whole process over again.
-This strategy, know as “cowboy coding” is not only inefficient, but dangerous.
+When most people start doing WordPress development, their workflow involves downloading a file from a theme or plugin via FTP, editing it, uploading it via FTP, refreshing the page, figuring out what went wrong, and then starting the whole process over again.
+This strategy, known as “cowboy coding” is not only inefficient but dangerous.

 Once you’ve put your cowboy days behind you, it will be obvious that no serious WordPress development can ever be done that way.
 The alternative takes a little work getting setup and used to, but the pay-off is more than worth it.

 Developing your WordPress site in a local environment–one that is on your personal computer–is an essential practice that will speed up your development and prevent any of the mistakes that you inevitably make from being shown to the world.
 Working locally allows you to experiment without fear of causing your site to become unavailable to your users.

 In this article I am going to give you an overview of a reliable, efficient and secure workflow for developing and maintaining your site locally and deploying it to a live server while creating automatic backups.
 I’m going to be discussing specific technologies that I use and recommend.
 I’m not going to cover all of the options or do an in-depth tutorials on each one.

 While I do invite you to leave a comment about why you prefer another tool to the one I’m suggesting, please think of this post as being more about a general strategy than a set of hard and fast rules or recommendations.
 Once you’ve familiarized yourself with the concept, you can improve it to fit your needs.

 Before We Begin

 Local vs Remote Environments